PM orders best medical facilities for Nawaz

 Imran Khan also prayed for good health of Nawaz Sharif, she said.

-Dr Awan wondered when India would take foreign diplomats and the media to occupied Kashmir so that they themselves could see how occupation forces had been unleashing tyranny against oppressed Kashmiris and were carrying out human rights violations.
+Dr Awan wondered when India would take foreign diplomats and media to Occupied Kashmir so that they themselves could see how occupation forces had been unleashing tyranny against oppressed Kashmiris and were carrying out human rights violations.

+She said the international community would have to resolve Kashmir issue as per aspirations of Kashmiris and the UN resolutions.

+Dr Yasmin Rashid said she is not averse to the idea of sending Nawaz abroad for treatment, but it all depends on decision of courts

 Imran Khan also prayed for good health of Nawaz Sharif, she said.

-Dr Awan wondered when India would take foreign diplomats and the media to occupied Kashmir so that they themselves could see how occupation forces had been unleashing tyranny against oppressed Kashmiris and were carrying out human rights violations.
+Dr Awan wondered when India would take foreign diplomats and media to Occupied Kashmir so that they themselves could see how occupation forces had been unleashing tyranny against oppressed Kashmiris and were carrying out human rights violations.

+She said the international community would have to resolve Kashmir issue as per aspirations of Kashmiris and the UN resolutions.

+Dr Yasmin Rashid said she is not averse to the idea of sending Nawaz abroad for treatment, but it all depends on decision of courts